rystoli/afniGLMprep/README.md

 *note: currently requires a mask, though this may be the same for all subjects if you want*

 ## Execution
 Execution is easily done from the command-line.
 After parameters are set in BIDS_afniGLM_params.py, simply run the 'BIDS_afniGLM_run.py', along with arguments which specify the actions you would like completed.
-You may enter as many actions as you would like.
+You may enter as many actions as you would like, but must at least specify one action command: e.g., 'prep1D' or 'prepGLM'.
 The options at this time are:
+- 'prepInput': prep input_dict of all functional runs to prepare the GLM for
 - 'prep1D': prep AFNI 1D stimulus onset timing files
 - 'prepGLM': prep AFNI 3dDeconvolve scripts
 Example calls: